 For best results, apply the mask on the entire face once a week.
 You can also apply other products directly to the acne between the procedures.
 White clay, as well as mint and honey, has a soothing effect on the skin.

-Lemon, Cucumber or Tomato – Best Natural Redness Reducers?
+Lemon, Cucumber & Tomato – Best Natural Face Redness Reducers?

-These natural home remedies have helped many people to reduce inflammation and redness.
+These natural home remedies have helped many people to remove inflammation and redness.
 Although they all act differently, they struggle with pimples and redness with the same persistence.
-However, there is no scientific evidence that these natural ingredients can really cure acne or reduce inflammation, so you should use them at your own discretion.
+However, unlike the professional redness reducing moisturizer and other cosmetics which were specially designed for removing redness, there is no scientific evidence that these natural ingredients can really cure acne or reduce inflammation, so you should use them at your own discretion.

 Cut a slice of lemon or squeeze a little bit of lemon juice on a cotton swab and attach it to the problem area.
 It is believed that citric acid fights bacteria that cause pimples, and is also able to cure scars.
 Moreover, some studies show that it also has natural properties of whitening the skin.
 It means that it can definitely help in reducing redness.